 Further detail on the Agency's coordination with counterparty utilities is being addressed through the Agency's ABP REC delivery contract development process.
 Consistent with Section 6.7 of the Plan, "[t]he Agency, in consultation with its Program Administrator and/or its Procurement Administrator, will develop standard REC delivery contracts between the utilities and Approved Vendors much as its Procurement Administrator has done for the competitive procurement processes."
 This process will include "the opportunity for interested parties to comment on the contracts," and details about that comment process are forthcoming.
-Once the standard REC delivery contract development process.
+Once the standard REC delivery contract finalized, this section of the Program Guidebook will be updated to reflect determinations made in the contract development process.